ThelianTech-Studios/CalradiaForge/docs/refactor/security_and_secret_boundary.md

 - `AppConfig` and `AppConfigSettings` are non-secret settings managers.
 - Existing settings include language, game paths, platform, debug mode, last selected modpack, BLSE path, default launch target, and EULA acceptance.
-- `Logger` currently logs plain messages and structured debug payloads without central redaction.
+- The live legacy `Logger` still logs plain messages and structured debug payloads without the Phase 2 Serilog formatter.
+The completed but not yet wired Serilog infrastructure includes `RedactingTextFormatter` and `LogRedactor`; their presence does not make all current callers safe.
 - Nexus integration is optional and future credentials must not be stored in config.
 - Nexus architecture requires DPAPI CurrentUser credential storage and explicit operation-scoped decryption.